DR-Theopolis/chat/README.md

 # Chat Future Features
-- Write messages to a file on the server.
+- Write messages to a file on the server (in json).
+NEXT
 - Send old messages to new user login.
+NEXT
 - Video messaging.
 - Username from prompt on first login.
+NEXT
 - Save username on client-side local storage.
 - Cache all usernames on server side.
 - Attach images to a message.